Examining Racial Stereotypes in YouTube Autocomplete Suggestions: Results

 \textbf{\textit{Financial.}} Only Blacks were subjects of autocompletes that belonged to financial ability.
 All autocompletes here were associated with a lack of financial resources and acumen, which reinforces poor Blacks as the representative public image of poverty.
-Interestingly, this is consistent with how network TV news and weekly news magazines have historically grossly overrepresented Blacks in their portrayal of poor people as a whole ~\citep{gilens1996race}.
-Autocompletes in this category promoted the stereotype that Blacks cannot purchase or own expensive products, such as fancy cars or clothes.
-For example, ``Black man cannot own g wagon,'' ``Black woman can't buy a dress,'' and ``A Black man can't have a suitcase'' belonged to this category.
+Interestingly, this is consistent with how network TV news and weekly news magazines have historically grossly overrepresented Blacks in their portrayal of poor people as a whole~\citep{gilens1996race}.
+Autocompletes in this category reflected the stereotype that Blacks cannot purchase or own expensive products, such as fancy cars or clothes (``black man cannot own g wagon,'' ``black woman can't buy a dress,'' ``a black man can't have a suitcase'').

 While these results superficially reinforce the long-standing stereotypes of Blacks as poor, some video results for these autocompletes counter this stereotype.
-For example, the top video result for ``Black woman can't buy a dress'' portrays a White shop assistant and manager treating a Black woman attempting to buy a bridal gown at a shop differently than they treat a White woman buying a gown (Figure \ref{fig:dress}).\footnote{\url{https://www.youtube.com/watch?v=XMcRS2-la3E}} This video undermines the stereotypical attitudes toward Black people regarding their financial ability (it also critiques the assumptions of criminality and poor hygiene associated with Blacks).
-Similarly, resulting videos for other autocompletes dismiss the assumption that Black people are poor by explicitly showing that Black people can and do own expensive products.
-This shows that users, i.e., users who click and watch, have opportunities to watch video content that helps diminish negative stereotypes of Blacks regarding financial ability.
+For example, the top video result for ``black woman can't buy a dress'' portrays a White shop assistant and manager treating a Black woman attempting to buy a bridal gown at a shop differently than they treat a White woman buying a gown (Figure \ref{fig:dress}).\footnote{\url{https://www.youtube.com/watch?v=XMcRS2-la3E}} This video undermines the stereotypical attitudes toward Black people regarding their financial ability (it also critiques the assumptions of criminality and poor hygiene associated with Blacks).
+Similarly, resulting videos for other autocompletes about financial ability dismiss the assumption that Black people are poor by explicitly showing that Black people can and do own expensive products.
+This shows that in some cases, users who review and watch the search results may get exposed to video content that helps diminish negative stereotypes of Blacks regarding financial ability.